-Cystitis is the inflammation of the bladder, causing unpleasant symptoms like pelvic pain, a burning sensation when urinating and a frequent, sudden urge to urinate.
-It is usually caused by an infection, so for many people it is synonymous with the terms ‘UTI’ ‘urine infection’ and ‘bladder infection’.
-However, there are a number of other causes of inflammation such as irritation, and this irritation has several sources, one of which being – you guessed it – excess uric acid!
+Cystitis is inflammation of the bladder, causing unpleasant symptoms like pelvic pain, a burning sensation when urinating and a frequent, sudden urge to urinate.
+It is usually caused by an infection, so for many people it is synonymous with the terms ‘UTI’, ‘urine infection’ and ‘bladder infection’.
+However, there are a number of other causes of inflammation such as irritation, and this irritation has several sources.
+One of these sources can be – you guessed it – excess uric acid!

-In addition, a build of uric acid crystals can also result in kidney stones, which can put pressure on the bladder and prevent urine from draining effectively from the bladder, potentially leading to an infection – the most common cause of cystitis.
+In addition, a build-up of uric acid crystals can result in kidney stones, which can put pressure on the bladder and prevent urine from draining effectively from the bladder.
+In turn, this can potentially lead to an infection – the most common cause of cystitis.

-So as you can see, an excess of uric acid in the blood stream can cause both of these conditions.
-So it is not that gout causes cystitis, or the other way around, but that if you experience one of these conditions, the other may not be far behind because they can be caused by the same thing.
+So, as you can see, an excess of uric acid in the blood stream can cause both of these conditions.
+It is not that gout causes cystitis, or the other way around, but that they can both be caused by the same thing.
+So, if you are experiencing one of these conditions, the other may not be far behind.

 One final thing to consider is the relationship between age and these conditions.
-For the ladies, you are most likely to develop gout in your menopausal and post-menopausal years, and remember that cystitis is also often a symptom of the menopause and post-menopause!
+For the ladies, you are most likely to develop gout in your menopausal and post-menopausal years - remember that cystitis is also often a symptom of the menopause and post-menopause!

-For the men, you are most likely to develop gout between the ages of 40 and 50, but this is also the age when prostate enlargement can begin to cause problems – in particular with urination, causing similar symptoms to cystitis such as a frequent need to pee, sudden urges to pee, and needing to pee during the night.
-A quick trip to your GP is important to give you an accurate diagnosis.
+For the men, you are most likely to develop gout between the ages of 40 and 50, and this is also the age when prostate enlargement can begin to cause problems – in particular with urination.
+This can cause similar symptoms to cystitis, such as a frequent, urgent need to pee and needing to pee during the night.
+A quick trip to your GP is important in these instances, to give you an accurate diagnosis.

-So in some cases, gout and cystitis can be connected because an excess of uric acid can cause both, but in some cases, they merely surface at the same time because of the natural ageing process!
+So, in some cases, gout and cystitis can be connected because an excess of uric acid can cause both.
+But, in other cases, these conditions merely surface at the same time because of the natural ageing process!

 So what can you do about these conditions?

-Well, strengthening your kidney function is vital for effectively filtering uric acid out of the blood stream.
+- Strengthening your kidney function.
+This is vital for effectively filtering uric acid out of the blood stream.
 Herb complexes like our Golden Rod tea are great at promoting healthy kidney function.

-In addition, make sure to boost your water intake, as this means the kidneys are not dealing with very concentrated levels of toxins, and it also means that the urine in your bladder is more diluted, with a lower concentration of uric acid.
+- Boost your water intake.
+This means the kidneys are not dealing with very concentrated levels of toxins, and it also means that the urine in your bladder will be more diluted, with a lower concentration of uric acid.